by ProcureDeskLast Updated : May-26-2019

 Identifying risks helps in validating the likelihood of success, there is no point in presenting a case that has a lot of risks.

 Having risks identified helps you to garner support for mitigating the risk.
-For example, if you identified adoption as risk, then present a mitigation approach and ask executives for support on that mitigation plan.
+For example, if you identified adoption as a risk, then present a mitigation approach and ask executives for support on that mitigation plan.

 Change management is a highly underrated subject, especially at the time of building the business case.
 Middle-level managers are so busy building the financials that change management is considered a problem already solved.